shoexue/justinxue-portfolio/content/technologies/frontend/index.md

 ---
-title: 'Title'
+title: 'Frontend'
 technologies:
+  - React
-  - tech 1
+  - Flutter/Dart
-  - tech 2
+  - three.js
-  - tech 3
+  - Tailwind CSS
 ---

-words words words
+I enjoy making dynamic websites and applications that are also fun to look at!
+These are the technologies I am familiar with: